Chinatown Bangkok: 8 Indulgence Food To Eat In Yaowarat Road

 Address: Khwaeng Samphanthawong, Khet Samphanthawong, Krung Thep Maha Nakhon 10100, Thailand

 Just beside the kway chap shop, there is a dessert shop selling all the traditional dessert.
 Juan learnt from her aunty and eventually set up her own dessert shop.
-Specialty?
+Speciality?
 Well, they mix sticky rice and tau suan, drizzle some coconut cream and eat it together!

 Thai Rong Jie Kueh